 A publicity schedule keeps you on track with all the different pieces you need to collect, stuff you have to write, and tasks you need to complete.

 A publicity strategy informs how you use the materials you are making intentionally (according to the schedule) to maximize effect and impact.

 Strategy includes, but is not limited to:

-Timing - ie. Don’t start heavy promotions for your Christmas show in August.
-Can you piggyback or partner with another similar show, event, etc. that ties into the theme or location of your production?
+- Timing - When are you going to tell your target audiences about the show?
+Can you piggyback or partner with another similar show or event that preceeds or runs concurrently to yours that ties into the theme or location of your production?

 Whether you plan it intentionally or not, everything you put into the world - its narrative, quality and how you put it there - will tell a story to people about you and your production.
 A successful publicity strategy will ensure the story they are getting it the one you wanted them to hear that also entices them to come see your show and TALK about it.
 Word of Mouth is still the BEST publicity tool.